 Entrance ticket for the Park.
 Usual price is S$38 for Adults and S$30 for Child (4 to 12 years old) and S$30 for Seniors (60 years old and above.
 You can find promotions online.

-Allows you to use a separate (shorter) queue for two attractions: Rainbow Reef and Riptide Rocket.
+Allows you to use a separate (shorter) queue for three attractions: Rainbow Reef, Riptide Rocket, and Dueling Racer.
 These aren’t entry tickets.

-Price starts from S$10 and can be used only once at each participating attraction.
+Price starts from S$15 and can be used only once at each participating attraction.

 Packing clothes for the visit